OwenBrotherwood/aidePhoneGap/README.md

 aidePhoneGap

-POC
-Create a Phone Gap project from command line.
-Do some git with github
-Compile on Android-AIDE :)

 Add html, css and JS after taste ...

 Did you know one can edit files on a git repository @ github???